sagemath/sagewiki_to_gh-2022-10-10/days61.md

 *Brandt Modules with more than one prime in the discriminant

 ''Deadline to apply for funding: Passed!
-But you can still sign up!'' [[http://stankewicz.net/sagedays/signup.html|Sign Up Here!]]
+But you can still sign up for sage days as a masterclass!'' [[http://stankewicz.net/sagedays/signup.html|Sign Up Here!]]

  * William Stein (Seattle)